Enrico204/Whatsapp-Desktop/readme.md

 ## Run on-the-fly (for devs)

-If you're a developer, you may want to use directly `npm run dev` (in project root) instead of compiling the code each time.
+If you're a developer, you may want to use directly `yarn run dev` (in project root) instead of compiling the code each time.
 Please note that autostart feature will not work in this mode.

 ### Cross-build for Windows (from Linux/macOS)